ginking/fotochest/docs/source/index.rst

 FotoChest is a Photo Sharing application for showing your photos on your site.
 Written in Python using Django.

+FotoChest is currently undergoing heavy development.
+These docs may be wrong and out dated.

 Contents:

 .. toctree::